INTR

 Kenya

 Developing space infrastructure for Earth observation and environmental applications.
+Advancing the Taifa-1 mission and exploring equatorial launch site feasibility to enhance maritime security and national disaster management.

 Ghana